agoalofalife/agoalofalife/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Be more activity in social networks
 - ⚡ Fun facts: I love to sport, renovation and work!
+- 💬 Also I can give consultation to you and your a project
 <br>

 ### Sometimes I fun with codewars - you can follow with me